zextras/tech-doc/source/carbonio/_management/backup.rst

 Backups are written on disk, therefore the Scan operations result in I/O disk access.
-Therefore, there are a number of scenarios in which either of the SmartScan or Real Time Scan might (or should) be disabled, even temporarily.
+Therefore, there are a number of scenarios in which either of the SmartScan or Realtime Scanner might (or should) be disabled, even temporarily.
 For example:

 -  You have a high number of trasactions every day (or you often work